The formal theory of relative monads: Introduction

-Finally, in \cref{relative-monads-in-VCat}, we consider the special case of relative monads in the \ve{} $\VCat$ of categories enriched in a monoidal category $\V$.
+Finally, in \cref{relative-monads-in-VCat}, we consider the special case of relative monads and relative adjunctions in the \ve{} $\VCat$ of categories enriched in a monoidal category $\V$.
 In particular, we show that the definition of relative monad in that setting may be simplified (\cref{enriched-relative-monad}), and construct (co)algebra objects (\cref{VCat-admits-algebra-objects,VCat-admits-coalgebra-objects}) and (co)opalgebra objects (\cref{VCat-admits-opalgebra-objects,VCat-admits-coopalgebra-objects}).
-Previous notions of enriched relative monad in the literature are recovered as special cases.
+Previous notions of enriched relative monad and relative adjunction in the literature are recovered as special cases.